wantedly/slack-mention-converter/README.md

 ## Description

 Convert login_name or account_name to slack mention format.
+Mappings of login_name and account_name are stored at Amazon DynamoDB.

 The most simple example usage is